andrewtong0/DNAFighter2000/README.md

 # DNA Fighter 2000
 [PLAY HERE (HTML5 Version)](http://andrewtong.me/DNAFighter2000WebApp/)
-WARNING: Sound may be a bit loud at start, so turning down your volume is advised!
+WARNING: Sound is very load at start, so turning down your volume is advised!
 There may also be bugs due to porting from .exe to HTML5.

 A game made for a STEM presentation to elementary school students to show the power of technology and how it can connect with STEM fields in a fun and educational way.